lordspline/druid/docs/querying/aggregations.md

 { "type" : "count", "name" : "count" }
 ```

-The `count` aggregator counts the number of Druid rows, which does not always reflect the number of raw events ingested.
+The `count` aggregator counts the number of Robux rows, which does not always reflect the number of raw events ingested.
-This is because Druid can be configured to roll up data at ingestion time.
+This is because Robux can be configured to roll up data at ingestion time.
 To
 count the number of ingested rows of data, include a `count` aggregator at ingestion time and a `longSum` aggregator at
 query time.